bashup/fik/README.md

 Note: this feature is strictly a workaround until the underlying Traefik issue is fixed.
 Be sure to `fik diff` your project's routes and review the effects it has before you `fik up` with this directive in use.
 (Not that it isn't *always* a good idea to `fik diff` before you `fik up`!)

-### TOML Filenames

-Each `fik` project has its own, automatically-generated `.toml` routing file under `$FIK_ROUTES`.
-This file's name **must** be unique to each project, to prevent one project's routes from overwriting another's.

-To avoid the need for manually assigning unique keys, `fik` automatically generates a random UUID and saves it in a `.fik-project` file in the project directory.
-You must make sure this file is moved when the project is moved, or is moved with the configuration files if you move them to a new directory.
-Otherwise, you will end up with a new key and a duplicate route file.

-Similarly, you must **not** copy the `.fik-project` to other directories, or they will share the same route file and overwrite each other!
-(In most cases, you will also want to avoid checking this file into revision control, so that different checkouts of the same repository will have their own unique IDs and not overwrite each other.)

-If you are changing a project's key, you should remove its existing route file with `fik down` before the change, then create the new route file with `fik up` after the change.
-Alternately, if you need to leave the routes in effect during the change, you can:

-1. Run `fik filename` to get the project's *old* TOML filename
-2. Do whatever you're going to do that affects the key (e.g. removing or editing `.fik-project`, or moving the config files to a different directory without it)
-3. Run `fik filename` again, to get the project's *new* TOML filename
-4. Rename the file given by step 1, to the filename given by step 3

-You can then resume using `fik up`, `fik diff`, etc. with the new project key.